Kita-Hatsutomi Station: History

 Kita-Hatsutomi Station on the Shin-Keisei Electric Railway was opened on 21 April 1955.
 On 9 March 1979, the Hokuso Line connected this station with Komuro Station.
 However, on July 8, 1982 the Hokuso Line discontinued operations from Shin-Kamagaya Station to Kita-Hatsuomi Station, and the junction station between the Hokuso Line and the Shin-Keisei Line was shifted to Shin-Kamagaya Station.

-Future plans
+Recent plans

 Effective April 2025, the station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Railway.
 The move was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 2590 passengers daily.